 Keeping your blood sugar levels within the recommended range can be challenging.
 That's because many things make your blood sugar levels change, sometimes unexpectedly.
-Following are some factors that can affect your blood sugar levels.
+Following are some areas of focus for diabetes education that can affect your blood sugar levels.

 With or without diabetes, healthy eating is a cornerstone of healthy living.
-But if you have diabetes, it’s important to know how foods affect your blood sugar levels.
+But if you have diabetes, education about the disease can help you know how foods affect your blood sugar levels.
 It's not only the type of food you eat but also how much you eat and the combinations of food types you eat.
 Our team of Family Medicine providers and a Registered Dietitian can work together to create meal plans tailor made to your specific needs.

 Physical activity is another important part of your diabetes management plan.
 Exercise causes your muscles use sugar (glucose) for energy.
 Your body also uses insulin more efficiently with regular physical activity.

 These factors work together to lower your blood sugar.
 Strenuous workouts aren’t required; even light activities such as housework, gardening or being on your feet and moving can improve your blood sugar.